WhenThu Sep 9th 2021, 4:00 pm to Thu Sep 9th 2021, 5:30 pm

-Register for this program as part of the CPD Subscription at https://healthsci.queensu.ca/faculty-staff/opdes/programs/f2021 - Early bird rates now available!
+Register for this program as part of the CPD Subscription at https://healthsci.queensu.ca/faculty-staff/opdes/programs/f2021 - Save $50 with the CPD Subscription Summer Sale!

 This new program has been developed by psychologists Drs.
 Allyson Harrison and Beth Pollock with the support of a truly interprofessional planning committee.
 All healthcare providers and educators are welcome to register for this program.